 [[0, 2], [1, 0], [2, 3], [3, 1], [4, 4]] (mod 7)

 Now we set up the system of equations for all above.
-Rewriting the equations as , and adding as the last equation the constraint that .
+Rewriting the equations as , and adding as the last equation the constraint that the coefficient of is , so that we get a “generic” error locator polynomial of the right degree.
 The columns represent the variables, with the last column being the right-hand-side of the equality as is the standard for Gaussian elimination.

 # e0 e1 q0 q1 q2 q3 [ [2, 0, 6, 0, 0, 0, 0], [0, 0, 6, 6, 6, 6, 0], [3, 6, 6, 5, 3, 6, 0], [1, 3, 6, 4, 5, 1, 0], [4, 2, 6, 3, 5, 6, 0], [0, 1, 0, 0, 0, 0, 1], ]

 [ [1, 0, 0, 0, 0, 0, 5], [0, 1, 0, 0, 0, 0, 1], [0, 0, 1, 0, 0, 0, 3], [0, 0, 0, 1, 0, 0, 3], [0, 0, 0, 0, 1, 0, 6], [0, 0, 0, 0, 0, 1, 2] ]

 And reading off the solution gives and .
 Note in particular that the given in this solution is the true error locator polynomial, but it is not guaranteed to be so!
 Either way, the quotient of the two polynomials is exactly which gives back the original message.